Editor’s note: Additional reporting and writing by Bianca Nieves. Original photo by Johnny Silvercloud.

 Take the word “Latinx” or “Latinidad”, for example and the ongoing discussion on how it perpetuates an anti-Black and anti-Indigenous discourse; the recent arrest of CNN correspondent Omar Jimenez, which shows that no matter your credentials or background Black people are criminalized; or how the Latinx community tends to selectively consume and celebrate our Black ancestry and culture, but still stay complicit by ignoring that tío or abuela when they make racist comments during family gatherings.

-At Emperifollá, we recognize that as a team of white-passing and non-Black Latinx women, it’s our responsibility to educate ourselves on the fight against systemic racism and white supremacy, take a step back, and recognize how we may unintentionally participate and benefit from it.
+At Emperifollá, we recognize that as a team of white Latinx women, it’s our responsibility to educate ourselves on the fight against systemic racism and white supremacy, take a step back, and recognize how we may unintentionally participate and benefit from it.

 - Step Back: